raine/anki-llm/README.md

 - `-o, --output`: Output file path (CSV or YAML).
 - `-p, --prompt`: Path to the prompt file.
-The prompt file **must** begin with a YAML frontmatter block that declares the output field — see [Prompt file format](#prompt-file-format).
+The prompt file **must** begin with a YAML frontmatter block that declares the output field; see [Prompt file format](#prompt-file-format).

 **Common options:**